Dominic Savio: Death

 With my heart full of grief I send you this sad news.
 Dominic, my dear son and your child in God, like a white lily, like Aloysius Gonzaga, gave his soul to God on 9 March after having received with the greatest devotion the Last Sacraments and the Papal Blessing.

 Notable incidents in the life of Dominic Savio

-In order to give the reader a well rounded picture of Dominic's personality Don Bosco recorded several incidents from Dominic's life in his biography.
+In order to give the reader a full picture of Dominic's personality, Don Bosco recorded several incidents from Dominic's life in his biography.

 Before he joined the Oratory

 At the school at Mondonio

 Don Bosco records this from the testimony of Fr Giuseppe Cugliero.
 One day, in the absence of his teacher, two of Dominic's classmates stuffed the room-heating iron stove with snow and rubbish as a prank.
 Fearing expulsion, they blamed Dominic.
 Fr.
 Cugliero soundly berated Dominic in front of the class and Dominic bore this silently.
 The following day, the true culprits were discovered.
 On being asked why he had remained silent, Dominic replied that he had thought that he would be let off with a scolding whereas the other boys might have been expelled.
 Dominic added that Jesus had remained silent when blamed unjustly and that he was trying to imitate him.
 Mary Reed Newland, in her book, suggests that, since Dominic was yet to meet John Bosco, this incident is indicative of the upbringing his parents had given him.